otrv4/otrv4/otrv4.md

 A Client profile also contains a Ed448 forger public key, which is a long-term public key used to prevent the KCI vulnerability, as defined in the [KCI Attacks](#kci-attacks) section.
-If this functionality is going to be used, sign the Client Profile with this keypair, and use the 'Forge with Forge Key' functionality as defined in the [Forging Transcripts](#forging-transcripts) section.
+If this functionality is going to be used, sign the Client Profile with the secret key of this keypair, and use the 'Forge with Forge Key' functionality as defined in the [Forging Transcripts](#forging-transcripts) section.